mattclay/aws-terminator/aws/README.md

 The playbook requires the following environment variables to be set:

-- `AWS_REGION` - The recommended region is `us-east-1` as that is where Shippable instances run.
 - `STAGE` - This must be either `dev` or `prod`.

 ## Deployment Process